 Membership applications should be submitted to the Secretary General, in writing or by any other way, as to be decided by the Executive.
 They must constitute a declaration of adherence to the statutes.
 The President will forward such requests for accession to the Executive.
-The Executive is authorised to grant, at its own discretion, the applicant the memberschip.
+The Executive is authorised to grant, at its own discretion, membership to the applicant.

 The Executive can lay down the rules for handling membership applications, and can give power of attorney to one or more of its members to deal with all issues concerning membership.